Disaster Relief Training

 Description of training offered:

-- Introduction to Disaster Relief: Overall view of Disaster Relief (This class is required every three years.)
+- Introduction to Disaster Relief: Overall view of Disaster Relief (This class is required every five years.)

 - Mass care (feeding): Mass food preparation and distribution in disaster areas.